Articles

 Based on your average monthly token consumption, calculate:

-- Monthly cost with M2.7 (if fully migrated)
+- M2.7’s projected monthly cost (if fully migrated)

-- If M2.7’s success rate drops by X%, how much manual review effort (and associated cost) would be needed to compensate?
+- If M2.7’s pass rate drops by X%, how much manual review effort (and associated cost) would be needed to compensate?

 This three-phase plan delivers a data-driven decision—not one based on intuition or hearsay.